 If it were that easy, every unmarried individual in the U.S. would be filing as head of household to take advantage of the associated tax breaks.
 Unfortunately, it’s not that easy.

 In addition to being considered unmarried, you must also have paid at least 51 percent of the cost of maintaining your home throughout the tax year.
-This doesn’t necessarily mean that you’re head of household if you’re single, live alone and pay 100 percent of the household bills.
+But this doesn’t necessarily mean that you’re head of household if you’re single, live alone and pay 100 percent of the household bills.
 You must also have a dependent, and in most cases, that dependent must live with you for more than half the year.

 But the IRS is somewhat generous with its "living together" rule.
 Temporary absences don’t count, such as if your dependent is your college-aged child who spends eight months a year living away at school.
 Your house is still their home base.

 Your dependent doesn’t actually have to live with you as long as you pay for more than half the costs of their household.
-Some other “qualifying person” adult dependents don’t have to live with you, either.
+Some other “qualifying person” adult dependents don’t have to live with you.
 So technically, yes, you could be single and living alone and still qualify as head of household.

 The Married Filing Jointly Option

-Maybe none of these finer details matter because you’re definitely married and you're living with your spouse.
-You still qualify for two different filing statuses.
+Maybe none of these finer details matter if you’re definitely married and you're living with your spouse.
+You qualify for two different filing statuses in this case.

 Your first option is to file a joint married return.
 You’ll claim both your incomes on the same tax return, and you'll take all available deductions and tax credits jointly as well.
-This status offers the most tax perks – and remember, you can file this way even if you married on the last day of the year.
+This status offers the most tax perks and you can file this way even if you married on the last day of the year.
 Same-sex spouses have qualified for this status since 2015 when the U.S. Supreme Court ruled that same-sex marriages must be recognized in all 50 states.